Crawley Down Village C of E School

 A comprehensive programme is in place to support children moving to the school from Pre-School and for those moving on to secondary education.
 This includes liaison with the Pre School/receiving school, visits for both parents and children, transition support books and support groups with the Learning Mentor prior to leaving.
 ‘Passports’ and photo books are also used to aid transition of SEND children.

-Curriculum data is tracked termly and progress is shared with parents at consultation evenings/ILP meetings.
-Children with Individual Learning Plans (ILPs) and Education Health Care Plans/Statements will meet with the Class Teacher and/or SENCO at least once a term to discuss the progress of their child.
+Curriculum data is tracked half termly and progress is shared termly with parents at consultation evenings/ILP meetings.
+Children with Individual Learning Plans (ILPs) and Education Health Care Plans/Statements will meet with the Class Teacher and/or SENDCo at least once a term to discuss the progress of their child.
 They will also be invited in to meet with any professionals working with their child.
 All parents are encouraged to talk to the class teacher if they have any concerns about their child and each child in the school has a School Reading Diary/Communication Book which can be used by staff and parents to record any communications.
-The SENCO and Learning Mentor endeavour to be available to meet parents whenever issues arise.
+The SENDCo and Learning Mentor endeavour to be available to meet parents whenever issues arise.

 The school Website is regularly updated to inform parents of upcoming events and Year Groups share their learning on their own pages of the website.